The Locker Key

 Riley sips his coffee.
 “Not necessarily.”

-At the Pier, Jake is staring through the binoculars.
-He sees two cars.
+At the Pier, Jake was staring through the binoculars.
+He saw two cars.
 One is the same car he saw that was driven by the guys who killed Marlowe.
 That car holds back and the second car, a black van, moves slowly down the pier.

 “There’s two cars, Mick.
 A blue sedan and a black van.
 But one of them is hanging back.
 The other one’s heading to your Jeep.”